dethcrypto/TypeChain/README.md

 When you update ABI, just regenerate files with TypeChain and Typescript compiler will find any breaking changes for you.

-### Q: How do I customize generated classes? (legacy target only)
+### Q: How do I customize generated code?

-A: You can create your own class that extends generated one and adds additional methods etc.
+A: You can create your own target and generate basically any code.

-Currently we discuss various ideas around extendibility including APIs files (adding semantics to ABIs for covering popular cases like working with dates) or using user-defined templates for generated code.

 ### Q: Generated files won't match current codestyle of my project :(